PranathiReddy962/LitReco_BookRecommendation_Website/README.md

-# LitRec 📖✨
+# LitReco 📖✨

-**LitRec** is a modern, responsive book recommendation system built with Python and Flask.
+**LitReco** is a modern, responsive book recommendation system built with Python and Flask.
 It features collaborative filtering for personalized book suggestions, a clean UI, and essential functionality for discovering books efficiently.

 ## Features